bor0/gidti/manuscript/chapter6.md

 Q>     If two numbers are ordered, their predecessors are too Q> ```

-It seems we now have everything we need to conclude our proof.
+It seems we have everything we need to conclude our proof.
 We can proceed as follows:

 ```
 total